-How to Dump Cassette Toilet
+How to Dump a Cassette Toilet

-Our Rules for the Cassette Toilet
+Our Tips for the Cassette Toilet

 1. No Number Two.
 The cassette toilet is designed for number one and number two.
 To save tank space and for an easier rinse, we only use it for number one.
 One rinse is all that’s required to clean the tank.
 There are public restroom options to take care of number two.